horihiro/Azure-portal-plus-ChromeExtension/README.md

 And you can change the style by using <a href="https://chromewebstore.google.com/search/user%20css">the User CSS extensions</a> (i.e. Stylus etc.)

+## 10. Keep Azure Cloud Shell session alive more than 20 minutes (v0.0.11 or later)  (Experimental)
+n Azure Cloud Shell, sessions are automatically disconnected after 20 minutes of inactivity.

+This feature overrides the default timeout, allowing users to maintain an active Cloud Shell session beyond the 20-minute inactivity limit.

+> [!NOTE]
+> This feature is available only on beta version of Azure Cloud Shell.

 # Try this

 ### From Chrome Web Store